KasparEtter/ef1p/pages/email/email.md

 Configuration
 </summary>

-When you add a mail account to your mail client, you usually have to configure the incoming mail server and the outgoing mail server manually, unless you use a [very popular email service provider](#email-service-providers).
+When you add an email account to your mail client, you usually have to configure the incoming mail server and the outgoing mail server manually, unless you use a [popular email service provider](#popular-email-service-providers).
 If manual configuration is required, you have to look through the documentation of your email service provider to find the domain names of the two servers